Telegram Ma’am #19: The Winter Survival Issue

-As we’re well into our horrid British winter, I thought a review of this zine seemed rather apt!
-This issue is a short but sweet zine, listing 27 tips to help you survive the long winter months, particularly focusing on how to survive SAD (Seasonal Affection Disorder).
+As we’re well into our horrid British winter, I thought a review of this zine seemed apt!
+This issue lists 27 tips to help you survive the long winter months, particularly focusing on how to survive SAD (Seasonal Affection Disorder).
 Some of the things Maranda suggests include knitting your own scarf, burn scented candles, write letters, go for a long walk, and build a blanket fort!
 I found many of the tips suggested (e.g. setting yourself small goals such as going outside every day) really helpful, as I suffer from SAD and can find the winter really difficult to get through too.
 Highly recommended.

 (Maranda has now released Telegram Ma’am 19.5, a longer version of this Winter survival zine.
 I’ve yet to read it, but you can buy a copy at Maranda’s Etsy store if you’re interested!)

 A half-sized perzine from the US, Edgy #11 contains an interesting combination of serious contemplative content and fun, silly stuff.
 Star Blue includes her thoughts on wanting to be a larger than life character, wanting to make her own reality, aiming towards bodily perfection and being happy with her body, her experiences of racism as a white mexican girl, and some poetry.
 There’s also some fun comics on dreams of kissing Owen Wilson, adventures at her job in Box Office Video, and thrifty summer fashion, as well as written pieces on male celebrity crushes, cute things her boyfriend does that she loves, and an awesome rap about Angelina Jolie – “angelina – tougher than xena – on the cover of a magazina“!

 Edited by Amber, Canada – amber.norreanATgmail.com